vedph/gve-doc/export/export-tei.md

 ## Stage 1: Preprocessing

 As seen about the [pipeline](index.md#pipeline), this first stage is the only one which is specific to GVE.
 Once it has been executed, data is in a format which can be used by any text tree renderer, and the rest of the pipeline is generic and reusable.
-The same approach is used by the Cadmus export subsystem.
+The same approach is used by the [Cadmus export subsystem](export-cadmus).

-In GVE, a specialized component (`GveTextTreeBuilder`) is used to build a linear text tree for each text version derived from a GVE chain.
+In GVE, a specialized component (`GveTextTreeBuilder`) is used to build a linear text tree for each text version derived from a [GVE chain](../model/textual.md#chain).
 At this stage:

-- each node in this tree corresponds to a single character, as this is the maximum granularity level inherited from the GVE chain.
+- each node in this tree corresponds to a single character, as this is the maximum granularity level simply inherited from the GVE chain.
 - each node in the tree contains all or a subset of the features injected into it by operations, plus automatically injected trace features.

 The logic of this builder is driven by these parameters: